 1. In preparation for the Spanish-American War, training camps accommodating 9,000 troops were set up across cities in Florida, five of which were in Lakeland.
 Camp Morton was located at the northeast corner of Tennessee Avenue and Walnut Street, Camp Massachusetts was at the northeast corner of Massachusetts Avenue and Lake Morton Drive, and The Buffalo Soldiers camped on the north shore of Lake Wire.

-2. On August 6, 1956, Elvis Presley gave what will be remembered as an iconic performance at the Polk Theatre.
-That night, he sat in an overheated dressing room, chatting with a reporter about his “wigglin’ and quiverin’” + his nickname ‘Elvis the Pelvis.’
+2. On Aug.
+6, 1956, Elvis Presley gave what would be remembered as an iconic performance at the Polk Theatre.
+That night, he sat in an overheated dressing room, chatting with a reporter about his “wigglin’ and quiverin’” and his nickname "Elvis the Pelvis.”
 The three-part series from TV Guide Magazine is called “He Tells How the Little Wiggle Grew.”
-Read more about what the King of Rock thought of his public reception.
 Rumor has it that Elvis also autographed the dressing room wall during his visit, which was later damaged by flooding.
-Read more about that night here.

-5. Two Lakeland residents nearly made aviation history.
-On October 11, 1927, Ruth Elder and George William Haldeman Sr. left from Long Island, NY in their Stinson Detroiter monoplane on an attempt to make Elder the first woman to fly across the Atlantic.
+7. Two Lakeland residents nearly made aviation history.
+On Oct.
+11, 1927, Ruth Elder and George William Haldeman Sr. left from Long Island, NY in their Stinson Detroiter monoplane in an attempt to make Elder the first woman to fly across the Atlantic.
 For nine hours of the flight, Elder was at the controls.
 They were nearly finished with their flight to Paris when a ruptured oil line forced them to ditch the plane in the water, 336 miles off the coast of Spain, where they were rescued by the Dutch oil tanker Barendrecht.
 Although they did not make it all the way across the Atlantic, their over-water, 36-hour course of 2,623 miles set a new distance record.